 Progressive Dems fire back at Obama after he criticizes 'Defund the police' movement

-Omar fires back at Obama: 'We lose people in the hands of police'
+Rep. Ilhan Omar responded to Obama: 'We lose people in the hands of police'

 Progressive Democrats took aim at former President Barack Obama after he argued that political candidates alienate voters when they use "snappy" slogans such as "defund the police."